reallyTG/reformulator-artifact/README.md

 Run `nvm use 16` when you are done.

 **To run**: `npm run start` in `/home/evaluation/case-studies/wall`, and `npm run start` in `/home/evaluation/case-studies/wall/client` (please use two different terminals connected to the same container).
+(The MySQL service needs to be running for this; if it isn't, run `service mysql start`.)

 **Procedure**: the first time you start the application, there will be problems, and you will need to make yourself an account (on the left bar, click 'Register').
 When we were testing the application, we created an account 'email@email.com', with 'email' as a password.